University Travel Policy

 The least expensive, practical itinerary should be used.

 Normally airline tickets should be purchased using the University contract travel agencies, making payment with the University Travel Card.
 Tickets purchased through other sources are discouraged.
 Tickets purchased using a personal credit card will not be reimbursed until after travel has been completed.
-Note that expense reimbursement for airfare requires an original invoice that details vendor name and address, flights used, price paid, and form of payment receipt.
+Note that expense reimbursement for airfare requires an itemized invoice that details vendor name and address, flights used, price paid, and form of payment receipt.

-The purchase of First-Class airfare is not permitted.
+The purchase of first class airfare is not permitted.

 Travelers may sit in an upgraded section of the aircraft if there is no cost to the University.